cf73/cfdesign/content/collections/projects/amazon-health.md

         text: 'Amazon Health'
       -
         type: text
         text: ', I contributed to strategic healthcare initiatives, designing experiences that simplify complex health services for millions of users.
-I also created innovative internal tooling and led vision work shaping the future of the health benefits platform.'
+I also created innovative internal tooling using AI, and led vision work shaping the future of the health benefits platform.'
 role: 'Product Designer'
 team: Amazon
 tags: